SashaRybalkina/SpreadsheetProject3500-Completed/GUI/README.md

 # Comments to Evaluators:

-The spreadsheet is sometimes laggy and requires extra waiting time to load, especially for the Randomize additional feature.
+The spreadsheet is lags a little bit sometimes and requires extra waiting time to load, especially for the Randomize additional feature, so please be patient with it while grading :)

 # Partnership